trayio/connector-utils/README.md

 Please be sure to add any discovered issues or improvement recommendations to the `Issues` tab of this repo.

+## Deploying

+Once a PR is merged into master, you will need to go into GitHub Actions UI and trigger the `NPM Publish` workflow manually providing the input of `major`, `minor` or `patch` depending on what version bump you want to publish - this will automatically build, tag, and publish the new version.

+Once the pipeline is done, a github tag will appear with the new version number.
+You will need to merge in the automatically generated pull request which bumps the package version.
+You can then use this tag to create a Github release with some release notes.

 # Documentation

 ## Classes